hazelgrove/hazel/docs/Advanced-Logging.md

 https://opam.ocaml.org/packages/logs/

-We need to install a reporter during app initialization (see `init_log`):
+To use it, we need to install a reporter during app initialization (see `init_log`):

 https://github.com/hazelgrove/hazel/blob/type-alias-3/src/hazelweb/Logger.re

-We also set the logging level here (to `Logs.Debug` at time of writing).
+We also need to set the logging level here (to `Logs.Debug` at time of writing).

 Some guidelines on choosing a level:

 - All instrumented functions (see `Logs.fun_call` below) report invocations at level `Logs.Info`.
-- Any instrumented functions on the watch list (see `watch_list` below) report arguments and return valuies at level `Logs.debug`
+- Any instrumented functions on the watch list (see `watch_list` below) report arguments and return values at level `Logs.Debug`.
 - Never use level `Logs.App` outside `hazelweb`.

-We use a custom reporter to get timestamped messages going to the browser console:
+We use a custom reporter that produces timestamped, level-specific messages in the browser console:

 https://github.com/hazelgrove/hazel/blob/type-alias-3/src/hazelcore/Log.re